-accordance with Policy 5 is ECO-P6 - Maintaining Indigenous
+accordance wi th Policy 5 is ECO-P6 - Maintaining Indigenous

 considered.
 Biodiversity

-Considered.
+5

 Maintain Otago's indigenous

-piodiversity (excluding the coastal
+biodiversity (excluding the coastal

 environment and areas managed

 under ECO-P3) by applying the

-ollowing biodiversity effects
+following biodiversity effects

 management hierarchy in decision-

 making on applications for resource

 consent and notices of requirement:

-avoid adverse effects as the
+1. avoid adverse effects as the

 first priority,

-where adverse effects
+2. where adverse effects

 demonstrably cannot be

 completely avoided, they are

 remedied,

-where adverse effects
+3. where adverse effects

 demonstrably cannot be

 completely avoided or

 remedied, they are mitigated,

 4. where there are residual

 adverse effects after

 avoidance, remediation, and

 mitigation, then the residual

 adverse effects are offset in

 accordance with APP3, and

 5. if biodiversity offsetting of

 residual adverse effects is not

 possible, then:

 (a) the residual adverse

 effects are compensated for

 in accordance with APP4, and

 (b) if the residual adverse

 effects cannot be

-compensated for in

 compensated for in